-The JustLiving Farm is located in the Yakama Valley of the Yakama Nation in south-central Washington.
-This 65-acre farm is mostly tillable ground with irrigation provided by Cascade Range snow run-off.
-We provide folk with natural grass-fed beef, alfalfa hay, and day, over-night, and week-long visit opportunities.
-We also raise a few meat goats and a few chickens for eggs.
-We do this with the help of three or four cats, the dog, our family, our neighbors and visitors.
+Located in the Toppenish Creek Valley, JustLivng farm is a 70-acre farm of mostly tillable ground with irrigation coming from snow run-off from the Cascade Range to our west.
+We provide folk with natural grass-fed beef, grass and alfalfa hay, and visitation opportunities.
+We also raise a few goats and chickens.
+We do this with the help of two cats, our dog Sage, family, neighbors and visitors.

-We strive to care for our community by volunteering when and where we can.
+Also, we strive to care for our community by volunteering when and where we can.
 We also recognize we a lucky and privileged to live the life we do.
 So, each year we donate farm resources.
-In 2014, 10 goats and 10 ton of hay were given to community members.

-We raise our livestock using naturally-raised, rotational pasture standards.
-Our feeding standards are simple when it comes to our animals, natural grasses during the spring, summer, and fall, and farm-grown grass and alfalfa hay during the winter.
-Our animals are not supplemented with antibiotics and our soil isn’t supplemented with chemical fertilizers.
-Livestock have access to clean, fresh water and allowed to roam and feed in open fields.
-The health and wellbeing of our livestock is our highest priority; therefore, they receive mineral supplementation, veterinarian care, and anti-parasitic drugs and vaccinations to protect their health.
+We raise our livestock using natural and rotational pasture standards.
+Our feeding standards are simple, animals eat grasses during the spring, summer, and fall, and farm-grown grass and alfalfa hay during the winter.
+Livestock have access to clean, fresh water and are allowed to roam and feed in open fields.
+We do not supplement our animals with growth-hormones.
+However, the health and wellbeing of our livestock is our highest priority—just as it is for our family and neighbors; therefore, they receive mineral supplementation, veterinarian care, and anti-parasitic drugs and vaccinations to protect their health when needed.